THIS COURSE TOOK PLACE APRIL 20, 27 & MAY 4, 2020. PLEASE JOIN OUR MAILING LIST TO LEARN ABOUT OUR NEXT ENROLLMENT.

 PROFESSIONAL LEARNING MODEL

 Learn how to inspire young people with our award-winning documentary films, featuring diverse role models on the front lines of global change, reducing the carbon footprint of their homes, schools and communities—even though they’re too young to vote!
 These uplifting success stories, along with our Civic Engagement & Democracy Curriculum (with lessons based on the films for grades 3-12) give children hope and the tools to change minds, change laws and change the world.
-These workshops are inspired by the pilot series we conducted in the greater Pittsburgh area in 2019, made possible through generous funding by The Heinz Endowments and support from the Garden Club of Allegheny County (see ‘Past Events’ below).
+These workshops are inspired by a workshop series we conducted in Greater Pittsburgh in 2019, made possible through funding from the The Heinz Endowments with support from the Garden Club of Allegheny County (see ‘Past Events’ below).

 HOST AN EVENT OR WORKSHOP!